githubteacher/developers-dec-2016/sergey-somefile.md

 things to do
  - Swim at Balmoral
 places to //Not band at all - I can get here directly from Web API
-  - View at Opera house from the Harbour bridge.
+  - Harbour bridge lookout - excellent view!